cdzombak/CDZQRScanningViewController/README.md

 If you don't want to present the scanner in its own modal `UIViewController`, use view controller containment to embed it in your own view controller, instead of presenting it inside a nav controller as in this example.

+## Other features

+Tap and hold on the live video view for 0.25 seconds to activate the device's flashlight for use in low-light.

 ## Why use this instead of ZBarSDK?

 * smaller surface area